SpencerOfwiti/Celery-Primer/README.md

 # Celery-Primer
-An intro to using celery for implementing task queues.
+An intro to using celery for implementing task queues in python.

 ## Table of contents
 * [Built With](#built-with)